thenoccave/website/docs/2014/01/mariadb-galera-not-replicating-rows.md

 # MariaDB Galera Not Replicating Rows
-After recently getting a MariaDB Galera cluster up and running (https://www.thenoccave.com/2013/12/30/mariadb-galera-cluster-ha-proxy-keepalived-centos-6/) we decided to move some none essential databases across to it as a test.
+After recently getting a MariaDB Galera cluster up and running [Mariadb Galera Cluster HA Proxy Keepalived Centos 6](https://www.thenoccave.com/2013/12/30/mariadb-galera-cluster-ha-proxy-keepalived-centos-6) we decided to move some none essential databases across to it as a test.

 After moving a couple of Drupal sites without issue we decided to move our Piwik Analytics database and that is when we started hitting issues.
 We were just using mysqldump to dump to a file then importing into into MariaDB.